About The Criterion Contraption

 A wall of oversized, interlocking gears and machinery, from Modern Times.

 Hello!
-Welcome to the new home of the Criterion Contraption, Matthew Dessem’s blog about the films in the Criterion Collection.
+Welcome to the new home of the Criterion Contraption, my blog about the films in the Criterion Collection.
 From 2004 through 2013, I wrote on blogspot about my attempt to “watch all the DVDs in the Criterion Collection.”
 At the time I began the project, Criterion had released fewer than 300 titles and this seemed like an attainable goal.
 (I was watching those movies on Netflix DVDs played on a PlayStation 2 connected to a CRT television; 2004 was a long time ago!)
-I eventually abandoned the blog when paid writing jobs were eating up too much of my time.
+I eventually abandoned the blog when I started getting paid to write.
 That is no longer a problem, but I still enjoy thinking and writing about movies, so this seemed like a good time to revisit my roots.

 What Do Subscribers Get Get For Free?